maszyman/randomgen/README.md

 # Development:

 This code makes use of [Poetry](https://python-poetry.org/) to build, test, and package the project.
-To install the project run:
+To install the project run (remember to `deactivate` previously activated virtual environment):
 ```bash
 poetry install
 ```